 However, after you microneedle your face, all of your pores will be wide-open.
 Even with a good primer, you could stand to clog up your pores and give yourself a bad acne breakout or even cysts.

-This is the one and only beauty product you should apply to your face after microneedling.
+HA is the one and only beauty product you should apply to your face after microneedling.
 This product is a popular anti-aging agent that dramatically increases how fast your skin cells regenerate and can work hand-in-hand with the dermarolling process to ensure that your skin heals even faster!

 The L’Oreal Skincare Revitalift Derm Hyaluronic Acid Face Serum is an excellent choice.

-As we mentioned above, you do want to wait for at least 24 hours after microneedling to exfoliate your face.
+As we mentioned above, you want to wait for at least 24 hours after microneedling to exfoliate your face.
 However, exfoliation is the best way to remove any dry and dead skin that may appear.